-- Dance Majors: BLACK JAZZ SHOES/SNEAKERS ARE REQUIRED FOR ALL DANCE MAJORS.
-Tap shoes, character heels for women, and ballet flats are optional.
+- Dance Majors: BLACK JAZZ SHOES OR DANCE SNEAKERS ARE REQUIRED FOR ALL DANCE MAJORS.
+Black tap shoes, black character heels for women, and ballet flats are optional.
 Kneepads are suggested for some classes. - Non-Dance Majors: Please bring shoes appropriate for the Master Classes you have selected (you will be directed to make your class choices 3-4 weeks before your program begins).
 Black jazz shoes or dance sneakers recommended for all participants. - Please note: close-toed shoes with rubber soles must be worn in studios when dance shoes are not needed.
 No hard-soled shoes and no flip flops or sandals please.